Check out what other travelers say about Minneapolis on tripadvisor

 Shoppers hungry for the best selection in the nation feed their cravings at Mall of America, the country’s largest shopping and entertainment complex.
 Home to more than 520 stores, retail giants Macy’s, Nordstrom and Sears anchor this merchant-packed monolith.
 Unique shops, national flagship stores and emerging retail concepts mean something for everyone, while other attractions include Nickelodeon Universe, the nation’s largest fully enclosed theme park; a giant walk-through aquarium called Minnesota Sea Life Aquarium; an appetizing range of restaurants and bars; and a 14-screen movie theater.

-UPTOWN AND BEYOND
+NORTH LOOP, UPTOWN AND BEYOND

 DISCOUNTS & BARGAINS